ON THIS PAGE

 It is not difficult to find out where most of the founders of various religions were buried.
 Please Note: My sole intention is to link to the actual photographs of the tombs and shrines of various religious leaders.
 I do not know what information there is in the connected articles, which may, or may not, be accurate)

-The Qur'an says Muhammad would die...
+Muhammad: The Qur'an says Muhammad would die...
 "Indeed, you are to die, and indeed, they are to die" (Sura 39:30 Surat Az-Zumar).
 That was certainly true...
 Muhammad is buried in the "Mosque of the Prophet" in the city of Medina in Saudi Arabia.
-Muhammad's grave lies within the confines of what used to be his wife Aisha's and his house.
+His grave is in what used to be his wife Aisha's and his house.
 (SEE)

-Buddha died in the village of Kushinigar, close to the Nepal border.
+Buddha died in the village of Kushinigar in Northern India, close to the Nepal border.
 He was cremated and his relics distributed, finally finding their home in various Stupas across Asia.
 (SEE).
 One tooth is said to be housed in a temple, in Kandy, Sri Lanka.
 (SEE)

 Joseph Smith and his brother were initially buried under the unfinished Nauvoo House in of Nauvoo, Illinois.
 They were later disinterred and re-buried under an out-building on the Smith homestead.
 Joseph's wife Emma was also buried in the same spot.
 (SEE)